valgartner/DRC_vivax/README.md

 Determining MOI

 1.  generate two vcfs: one polyclone with a max of 3 clones, and one a gvcf which indicates the level of coverage at each base.
-The commands to generate these are in coalescent/bin/make-fastas-6.sh
+The commands to generate these are in `make-fastas-6.sh`
 ```
 octopus -I \${DEDUP_BAM} -R ${REF} -T LT635626 -o api.poly3.vcf.gz --annotations AD -C polyclone  --max-clones 3 --threads 16 --sequence-error-model PCR
 octopus -I \${DEDUP_BAM} -R ${REF} -T LT635626 -o api.g.vcf.gz --annotations AD --refcall POSITIONAL --threads 16 --sequence-error-model PCR
 ```
-2. Then there is a script (with a not-very-descriptive name, which is why I couldn't find it) called coalescent/bin/check-accessions.py that scans the genomes2 directory that contains directories/files like ERR12355/api.poly3.vcf.gz .
+2. `check-accessions.py` scans the genomes2 directory that contains directories/files like ERR12355/api.poly3.vcf.gz .
 It produced the simple text file genomes2/mono-0.9.txt  with lines like
 ```
 ERR773745       OK
 ERR773746       PolyClonal
 ERR773747       NoGVCF
 ERR773748       OK
 ```
 The 0.9 indicates that a site is considered homozygous if the major allele frequency is 0.9.
-I'm pretty sure you would run it like `check-accesions.py --cutoff 0.9 --allowed-het-sites=1 > mono-0.9.txt`
+Run it like `check-accesions.py --cutoff 0.9 --allowed-het-sites=1 > mono-0.9.txt`

-Then I created the list of accessions with `grep OK mono-0.9.txt | cut -f1 > mono-0.9-accs.txt`
+Create the list of accessions with `grep OK mono-0.9.txt | cut -f1 > mono-0.9-accs.txt`

 Accessions with no MOI data were included by default.